 Diversity is one of the firm’s core values.
 We believe that diversity in backgrounds, experiences and ideas enriches our lives and enhances the quality of the work performed by the professionals at Christian & Small.

-Christian & Small is the first Alabama firm to join the prestigious Leadership Council for Legal Diversity (LCLD).
-Formed in 2009 to advance diversity in the legal profession, the LCLD is an organization of corporate chief legal officers and law firm managing partners dedicated to a truly diverse profession.
+Christian & Small is the first Alabama-based firm to join the prestigious Leadership Council for Legal Diversity (LCLD).
+Formed in 2009 to advance diversity in the legal profession, LCLD is an organization of corporate chief legal officers and law firm managing partners dedicated to a truly diverse profession.

-Mike Vercher is a graduate of the graduate of the LCLD Fellow’s Program.
-Jon Macklem is a current LCLD Fellow.
-The council’s Fellows Program is intended to help diversify the legal profession by producing attorneys with strong leadership and networking skills who enjoy relationships with industry leaders — and who are committed to fostering diversity within their individual institutions.
+Managing Partner Deborah Alley Smith attended the LCLD First Annual Membership Meeting in October 2010, and Mike Vercher and Jon Macklem are graduates of the LCLD Fellows Program, which is intended to help diversify the legal profession by producing attorneys with strong leadership and networking skills who enjoy relationships with industry leaders — and who are committed to fostering diversity within their individual institutions.
 The program has several components, including three in-person conferences throughout the year.
-Fellows will work together in small groups on a specific project throughout the year that will address an actual legal problem within an organization.
+Fellows work together in small groups on a specific project throughout the year that will address an actual legal problem within an organization.

 Christian & Small is an equal opportunity employer.